rpi-simonz/cdp/README.md

 # cdp - A TUI directory/project changer with optional autostart script

-This is a little *bash* function providing a helper tool for easily `cd`ing into a target directory, selectable from a list presented by a powerful TUI.
+This is a small *bash* function providing a helper tool for easily `cd`ing into a target directory, selectable from a list presented by a powerful TUI.

-Its name *cdp* comes from "CD Project".
+Its name *cdp* is a shortcut of *cd project".

 The list of presented directories can be: